JAY278909/Aadhaar-OCR-/README.md

 # Aadhaar OCR

-With this repo you'll be able to mask aadhaar number from aadhaar document aadhaar front / back , i trained custom model over 20K aadhaar dataset using Yolo(Tensorflow)
+With this repo you'll be able to extract data from aadhaar front / back images only

 ### Requirenments
  - Python Version >3.5